AndySomogyi/sbmlsolver/README.md

 ## Introduction

-libRoadRunner is a high performance and portable simulation engine for systems and synthetic biology.
+libRoadRunner is a high-performance and portable simulation engine for systems and synthetic biology.

 ## Contributing